BloomTech-Labs/asylum-rg-be-a/documentation/api_documentation.md

 general JSON format.
 A `PageResponseDto` consists of two attributes.
 First, `totalPages` is an `Integer` representing the total number of pages of asylum cases that match the query parameters.
-Second, `page` is the `Iterable` collection containing a given number of asylum cases that match the criteria provided in the query parameters, encapsulated in `CaseResponseDto` objects.
+Second, `page` is the `Iterable` collection containing a given number of asylum cases that match the criteria provided in the query parameters, encapsulated in `AsylumCaseModel` objects.
 The amount of cases and which cases are returned is based on the `limit` and `page` query parameters.

 ```
 PageResponseDto {
     "totalPages": Number,
     "page": [
-        CaseResponseDto {
+        AsylumCaseModel {
             "citizenship": "String",
             "caseOutcome": "String",
             "completionDate": "yyyy-MM-dd",